isomerpages/moe-outramsec/_a-distinctive-programmes/Applied Learning Programme.md

 **Secondary 2 Entrepreneurship Programme**

 The 10-hour blended learning workshop aims to introduce the concept of innovation to our students.
-Students will practise using the Design Thinking methodology and apply to an authentic context, focusing on building empathy towards a user.
+Students will practise using the Design Thinking&nbsp;methodology and apply to an authentic context, focusing on building empathy towards a user.
 The outcome of the workshop is to spark inspiration in student to collaborate in championing the sustainable initiatives for school/home communities via Design Thinking methodology.

 ![](/images/School%20Programmes/Distinctive%20Programmes/ALP/ALP15.png)